docker-archive/classicswarm/docs/provision-with-machine.md

 All Swarm nodes in a cluster must have Engine installed.
 With Machine and the `SWARM_CLUSTER_TOKEN` you can provision a host with Engine and configure it as a Swarm node with one Machine command.
-To create a Swarm master node on a new VM called `swarm-master`, you do the following:
+To create a Swarm manager node on a new VM called `swarm-manager`, you do the following:

 ```
 docker-machine create \